Greenhouse George

-Greenhouse George was an American nuclear test conducted on May 8, 1951, as part of Operation Greenhouse.
+Greenhouse George was an American nuclear test conducted on May 8, 1951 at Enewetak Atoll, part of Operation Greenhouse.
 It was the first instance of thermonuclear fusion brought about by humans, i.e. energy release from atomic nuclei colliding at very high temperatures.
-It yielded 225 kilotons TNT equivalent.
-The Cylinder device was designed for probing the thermonuclear reaction.
-It was a test of the radiation implosion principle that was key to the recently theorized Teller-Ulam design.
-The vast majority of its yield derived from fission.
-The energy output from the thermonuclear fusion in this test was insignificant in comparison.
+The largest nuclear explosion until that point, it yielded 225 kilotons TNT equivalent.

+The nuclear device, named Cylinder, was a test of the X-ray radiation implosion principle that was key to the Teller-Ulam design, devised in January 1951, the basis for thermonuclear weapons.
+A large cylindrical implosion annulus of highly enriched uranium channeled X-rays to a beryllium oxide capsule containing less than an ounce of deuterium and tritium.
+This DT fusion was estimated to yield 25 kilotons of the total yield, and was verified hours later by the detection of characteristic fusion neutrons.

+The George test validated the principles which would be used for the world's first full-scale thermonuclear bomb test, Ivy Mike, over a year later, on November 1, 1952.

 Background

 The first Soviet nuclear test, RDS-1, took place on August 29, 1949.
 It was detected and announced to the world by United States president Harry Truman on September 23, 1949.
 The American nuclear establishment, aware of the theoretical possibility of thermonuclear weapons since the early days of the Manhattan Project, vigorously debated whether they should be pursued.
 On January 31, 1950, Truman issued a statement regarding the United States' program to develop the hydrogen bomb.

 On March 9, 1951, American nuclear physicists Edward Teller and Stanisław Ulam wrote a report outlining their Teller-Ulam design, the basis for thermonuclear weapons.